jimhigson/oboe.js/writing/main/5_Implementation.md

 Oboe is largely indiscriminate regarding the type of nodes found in the JSON.
 Clarinet fires `valuefound` when it encounters a String or Number.
-Because primative nodes are always leaves these are internally handled as a node which instantaneously starts and ends, expressed programatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.
+Because primative nodes are always leaves these are internally handled as a node which instantaneously starts and ends, expressed programmatically as the functional composition of the `nodeFound` and `curNodeFinished` handlers.

 Although paths are normally represented starting